 Hamas releases bodies of four Israelis held captive in Gaza

-Hamas said all four, including two children, were killed in Israeli air attack on Gaza.
+Hamas said all four, including two children, were killed in Israeli air attacks on Gaza.

 Hamas has released the bodies of a woman, her two children and an 83-year-old Israeli man who were taken captive during the October 2023 attack.

 The bodies were handed over to the ICRC in Khan Younis, southern Gaza, on Thursday.
-Four men carried the four coffins from the stage to the Red Cross vehicles one at a time.
+Four men carried the four coffins from the stage to the Red Cross vehicles, one at a time.

 Recommended Storieslist of 4 items